Shelton Douthit, Executive Director

-Nils has worked throughout the Feather River watershed his whole life.
-Since graduating from Humboldt State University with a BS in Environmental Studies he has studied local fisheries and wildlife, he has engaged in numerous restoration projects (including ecosystems and historic structures) and has acted as a facilitator for numerous collaborative efforts in the region.
-He grew up in Westwood and is committed to finding land management solutions that meet the triple bottom line of social, ecological and economic sustainability.
+Nils has worked throughout the Feather River Watershed his whole life.
+Since graduating from Humboldt State University with a BS in Environmental Studies, he has studied local fisheries and wildlife, engaged in numerous restoration projects (including ecosystems and historic structures), and facilitated numerous collaborative efforts in the region.
+He grew up in Westwood and is committed to finding land management solutions that meet the triple bottom line of social, ecological, and economic sustainability.
 Nils lives in Indian Valley on a small ranch with his wife Lindsey and their three children Adin, Jura, and Aiyla.
 Email Nils

 Gabe Miller, Stewardship Director

 Gabe came to Plumas County in 1994 to attend Feather River College and later graduated from CSU, Humboldt with a degree in Natural Resource Planning.
-Gabe has extensive experience in on-the-ground weed management, watershed restoration, and natural resources education.
+He has extensive experience in on-the-ground weed management, watershed restoration, and natural resources education.
 He has been working closely with the agricultural community and local landowners for several years.
-In his spare time Gabe enjoys snorkeling local creeks, playing ultimate disc and hiking the trails and peaks of the Sierra.
-Gabe is married to Elizabeth Powell who shares his love of family, friends and good food.
+In his spare time Gabe enjoys snorkeling local creeks, playing ultimate disc, and hiking the trails and peaks of the Sierra.
+Gabe is married to Elizabeth Powell who shares his love of family, friends, and good food.
 Email Gabe

 Corey Pargee, Development Director